wegnerce/peng_et_al_2018/README.md

 diamond blastx -d dbCAN_072017.dmd -q mRNA_derived_seqs.fna -o dbCAN_hits.out -f 6
 ```

 Functional CAZyme modules were defined as outlined the manuscript main text.
-Annotations summaries for the mRNA-derived sequences queried against dbCAN were generated using the custom _python_ script dbCAN_annotator.py.
+Annotation summaries for the mRNA-derived sequences queried against dbCAN were generated using the custom _python_ script dbCAN_annotator.py.

 dbCAN_annotator makes use of a mapping file provided by the dbCAN consortium (http://csbl.bmb.uga.edu/dbCAN/download.php, CAZyDB-ec-info.txt.07-20-2017).
 This mapping file contains information about the CAZyme-family affiliation of each deposited sequence, as well as information about assigned enzyme commission numbers.
 The latter were used for defining the aforementioned CAZyme functional modules.